Why a festival CMS?

 - Push notifications and in-app alerts

-- Information pages and specital text in the website
+- Information pages and special text in the website

 - Editing website's CSS